-These Endurance Rules (including the Annexes, which form an integral part of these Endurance Rules) come into effect on 1 January July 2020-to the extent the provisions are capable of implementation by that date, and those not capable of implementation by that date will take effect on 1 July 2020.
-In accordance with Article 842, further to a mandate of the FEI General Assembly, the FEI Board will determine the transitional arrangements for these Endurance Rules.
-Once implemented, tThe provisions in these Endurance Rules supersede all prior Endurance Rules issued by the FEI and apply to all international-level Endurance Events that take place on or after 1 January July 2020 or 1 July 2020, as applicable.
+These Endurance Rules (including the Annexes, which form an integral part of these Endurance Rules) come into effect on 1 July 2020January 2021.
+The provisions in these Endurance Rules supersede all prior Endurance Rules issued by the FEI and apply to all international-level Endurance Events that take place on or after 1 July 2020January 2021.
 Certain transitional provisions are set out in Article 842.